Massless higher-spin supermultiplets in 5D harmonic superspace: Summary and outlook

-Linearized supergravity action \eqref{s2-action} may be rewritten in terms of ordinary superfields.
+The linearized supergravity action \eqref{s2-action} may be rewritten in terms of ordinary superfields.
 The constrained prepotentials in \eqref{s2-action} can be expressed in terms of $\Psi^{\hat\alpha-}$ and $v^{++5}$ according to the relations \eqref{pre-prepotentials}.
-Next, the gauge freedom allows us to bring $\Psi^{\hat\alpha-}$ to the form \eqref{spinor gauge} thus resulting with the unconstrained harmonic-independent superfield $\psi^{\hat\alpha i}(z)$.
+Next, the gauge freedom allows us to bring $\Psi^{\hat\alpha-}$ to the form \eqref{spinor gauge}, thus resulting in the unconstrained harmonic-independent superfield $\psi^{\hat\alpha i}(z)$.
 Instead of dealing with the analytic prepotential $v^{++5}$, it suffices to work with a Mezincescu-type prepotential $V^{ij}(z)$ \cite{Mezincescu} which originates as a gauge-fixed version of $v^{++5}$,

-Plugging the expressions \eqref{spinor gauge} and \eqref{Mez} into the action \eqref{s2-action}, one may evaluate the $u$-integral to result with an integral over the Minkowski superspace.\footnote{In the 4D $\cN=2$, there exist different linearized supergravity actions \cite{Butter:2010sc,Butter:2011ym} which correspond to different choices of the second compensating supermultiplet.
-It is plausible that there exist alternatives off-shell formulations for massless higher-spin supermultiplets.} The actions for higher-spin supermultiplets may also be recast in terms of ordinary superfields.
+Plugging the expressions \eqref{spinor gauge} and \eqref{Mez} into the action \eqref{s2-action}, one may evaluate the $u$-integral to obtain an integral over the Minkowski superspace.\footnote{In the 4D $\cN=2$ case, there exist different linearized supergravity actions \cite{Butter:2010sc,Butter:2011ym} which correspond to different choices of the second compensating supermultiplet.
+It is plausible that there exist alternative off-shell formulations for massless higher-spin supermultiplets.} The actions for higher-spin supermultiplets may also be recast in terms of ordinary superfields.
 This will be discussed elsewhere.

 \acknowledgments SMK acknowledges the kind hospitality of the INFN, Sezione di Padova, the Department of Physics of the University of Mons, and the Department of Physics of the University of Munich during his visits in June--July 2025.
-This work is supported in part by the Australian Research Council, project No. DP200101944.
+We are grateful to Jake Stirling for comments on the manuscript.
+This work is supported in part by the Australian Research Council, project No. DP230101629.